ibbles/LearningUnreal/Texture Streaming.md

 # Texture Streaming Pool

-There is a set of video memory that holds these textures called the texture streaming pool.
+There is a set of video memory that holds streaming textures called the texture streaming pool.
 Unreal Engine uses the texel size and the world bounds (of each rendered object?) to determine an appropriate texel to pixel ratio for each displayed texture.
 (
 What is that target ratio?